 If you're a 19-28 year old and strapped for cash, there are options for you.
 UCPA is a state-funded center that provides incredible packages like £534 for a full week's board, equipment rental, lift tickets, and lessons.
 You'd also be surprised to hear that this holiday center is still more hotel than hostel.

 There are a plentiful number of restaurants found scattered throughout the entire resort.
 Everything from high end to mid range and budget are available to cater any tastes.
 For something cheap, check out El Gringo's to get the job done or for something classier, there's Jean Sulpice.

 Simply put, there isn't much to do in the village beyond eat, sleep and drink.
 This isn't going to be like Zermatt in Switzerland where locals call it home.
 It's a man-made purpose-built resort and as such, you'll encounter a ton of tourists here.

 For a fun time, bars like Underground, the Frog, and the Malaysia will get the job done and you'll probably meet a ton of Dutch après skiers.

-It’s time to start thinking about what you want to do this winter and plan your Ski Holiday French Alps.
-If you’ve never been to this side of the alps, and you’re wanting fun, relaxation and a challenge, think about Val Thorens for your next winter vacation.
+It's time to start thinking about what you want to do this winter.
+If you've never been to this side of the alps, and you're wanting fun, relaxation and a challenge, think about Val Thorens for your next winter vacation.